mmazurk/bestseller-snapshots/README.md

 <br>

-Bestseller Snapshots allows a user to find new books to read based on bestseller lists and book reviews from the past – going all the way back to the 1930s.
-Once the user has a list, they can explore more information about the books and create reading lists.
+Bestseller Snapshots allows a user to find new books to read based on bestseller lists and book reviews from the past.
+Once the user has a list, they can explore more information about the books and create their own customized reading lists.

 <br>